naughtyfruit53/FastApiv1.6/docs/AI_FEATURES_GUIDE.md

-# AI Features Guide - Tritiq ERP System
+# AI Features Guide - TRITIQ BOS System

 ## Overview
-This guide provides a comprehensive overview of all AI-powered features in the Tritiq ERP system, including backend implementation status, frontend availability, usage instructions, and troubleshooting tips.
+This guide provides a comprehensive overview of all AI-powered features in the TRITIQ BOS system, including backend implementation status, frontend availability, usage instructions, and troubleshooting tips.

 ---